L1Blom/RAG/README.md

 ## Installation

 1. Clone [L1Blom/rag](https://github.com/L1Blom/rag) to your project directory
-2. Move config.py_example to config.py and add your API Key
+2. Move config.py_example to config.py and add your API Keys
 3. Choose an ID for your instance, like MyDocs
-4. Copy constants/constants.py to constants_MyDocs.py
+4. Copy constants/constants.ini to constants_MyDocs.ini
 5. Change the contents of this file to reflect your situation
 6. Create a MyDocs/ directory in data/ and in MyDocs/ a directory vectorstore/ and html/
 7. Add the files for your RAG context, like text and PDF files, to your MyDocs/ directory